-Set the -W SilentInstallLocation.value to specify the install location.
+Set the -w SilentInstallLocation.value to specify the install location.
 For new installs (install type is InstallFull), this directory is created if it does not exist, and files are installed in the following subdirectories of the specified directory:

 - EAServer contains EAServer runtime files. - shared contains files such as the JDK installations.
-These include files used by EAServer that can be shared with other applications such as PowerBuilder.
+These include files used by EAServer that can be shared with other applications.